learn more

 Output: QZ 2016/08

 <p>Programming coordinate measuring machines can be very time-consuming, especially for complex workpieces.
-If programming is done with the help of a 3D CAD model, this process can be accelerated significantly.
-This can be done "online" directly on the measuring machine or "offline" with a workstation remote from the machine, so the measuring machine remains available for measuring workpieces.</p>
+If a 3D CAD model is used for programming, this process can be significantly accelerated.
+This can be done both "online" directly on the measuring machine and "offline" with a remote workstation, so the measuring machine remains available for measuring workpieces.</p>

 File size: 1.61 MB